dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 ![]({{ site.url }}/assets/images/projects/erg/chopper_mounted.jpg)
 *Ready to do its thing*

-I chose the 8-pattern originally thinking that I'd have 8 measurements per revolution by timing consecutive edges in the chopper timing pattern ... & so have a great estimate of instantaneous speed.
+I chose the 8-pattern originally thinking that I'd have 8 measurements per revolution by timing consecutive edges in the chopper timing pattern.
+This should theoretically give a great estimate of instantaneous speed.
 I soon realized that unless I cut it perfectly (I didn't) there are bias errors all over the place.
 Instead, what's very accurate is to time one edge vs. *the same edge* but now one revolution earlier.
-Its still possible to get 8 measurements per revolution, but there's a bit more inaccuracy in this method ... fine for what we need nevertheless.
+Its still possible to get 8 measurements per revolution, but there's a bit more inaccuracy in this method.
+Nevertheless, its fine for what we need here.

 With a little bit of signal conditioning, you now have a nice little signal that, with a bit of computation, gives the rotational speed and acceleration of the wheel, exactly what our model is looking for.